com-480-data-visualization/project-2024-Formula1/README.md

 5. How would a different point scoring system affect seasonal championship outcomes?

 ### Exploratory Data Analysis
+Data pre-processing was made leveraging Python and is available in this [Jupiter Notebook](https://colab.research.google.com/drive/1LIcPUWiL35Zr-ITAFHjLXjy9uRplidLj?usp=sharing).

 > Pre-processing of the data set you chose
 > Show some basic statistics and get insights about the data